-F51 is declared as a subclass of F48 Container Work, which implies that the text of the staged play, or the text of the argument for the ballet, or the music for the ballet, is not by itself a "part" of the stage production or choreography as a work, but that an expression (F50) of the instructions that the stage production or choreography consists of incorporates (R63) that text or music.
-In other words, the text of Hamlet is not a component of the concepts that underlie a given mise-en-scène of Hamlet, but any staging directions (F50) that inform a given director's vision of Hamlet must necessarily "incorporate" the text of Hamlet.
+F51 is declared as a subclass of F54 Container Work, which implies that the text of the staged play, or the text of the argument for the ballet, or the recorded music for the ballet, or the content of the musical score for a concert, is not by itself a "part" of the stage production or choreography or musical performance as a work, but that an expression (F50 Performance Plan) of the instructions that the stage production or choreography or musical performance consists of incorporates (R63) that textual or musical content.
+In other words, the text of Hamlet is not a component of the concepts that underlie a given mise-en-scène of Hamlet, but any staging directions (F50 Performance Plan) that inform a given director's vision of Hamlet must necessarily "incorporate" the text of Hamlet.
+The musical score of a symphony is not a part of the conductor's conceptions for performance, but is incorporated in the conductor's instructions to the orchestra.